shijianupc/Pictures/笔记/NER.md

-# Learning vulnerability attributes from vulnerability databases
+# Improving the quality of vulnerability data

 ## Motivation:
 1. The vulnerability information in vulnerability databases is usually incomplete.
 Many vulnerabilities entries lack the vulnerability type.
 For example, in CVE-2000-0998, the vulnerability type (CWE) is missing.